Ericteoh0045/TT1L_G4_Requirements_Project/SRS/SRS.md

 ### 3.6.4 Hardware Interface

-The Campus Check-in application will be compatible with any desktop or mobile device with the following specifications **Table 3.6.4.1**.
+The Campus Check-in application will be compatible with any mobile device with the following specifications **Table 3.6.4.1**.

 ***Table 3.6.4.1 Hardware Interface Requirements***